RobTrew/tree-tools/FoldingText scripts/Themes/2012-11-18-choose-theme-script.md

 ---
 layout: default
-title: Choose and activate a FoldingText theme
+title: Choose and activate a FoldingText theme – Script
-description: This script offers a menu of the themes in the FoldingText theme folder, and restarts FT to activate the selected theme.
+description: Offers a menu of the themes in the FoldingText theme folder, and restarts FT to activate the selected theme.
 ---

 {{page.description}}

-This script allows you to quickly and easily switch themes in FoldingText.
+An applescript which allows you to quickly and easily switch themes in FoldingText.
 To make use of it:

 1. Copy two or more themes, using names other than User.fttheme, to the FoldingText theme folder: